Ketho/vscode-wow-api/SETUP.md

 # Development Environment
 > [!IMPORTANT]
-> This readme is for if you want to generate the LuaLS annotations yourself or contribute with development.
+> This readme is for if you want to generate the LuaLS annotations yourself and/or contribute with development.

 This project has only been tested with [WSL](https://code.visualstudio.com/docs/remote/wsl) (Ubuntu 24.04) and developed with the remote [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 ```sh